A Protocol for Compliant, Obliviously Managed Electronic Transfers: Introduction

 \subsection{Updating assets}

-To update an asset, an owner must \cz{register} the update with an \cz{integrity provider} (notarisation service).
-The owner at sequence number $j$ must create an \textit{update vector} $F_j$ containing three fields, as follows:
+To update an asset, an owner must \cz{register} the update with a ledger operator called an \cz{integrity provider} (which is essentially a notarisation service, for for which we also use the term \cz{relay}).
+The owner at sequence number $j$ must create an \textit{update vector} $F_j$ containing four fields, as follows:

 \begin{itemize}

 \item $\czb{u_j}$ : an indication of the type or nature of the update

 \item $\cza{G_{L,i}}$ : a reference to a specific root $i$ of an oblivious ledger $L$ (or empty, if the current ledger is to be retained)